sewenew/redis-plus-plus/README.md

 #### Thread Safety

 `Subscriber` is NOT thread-safe.
 If you want to call its member functions in multi-thread environment, you need to synchronize between threads manually.

+#### Exception

+If any of the `Subscriber`'s method throws an exception other than `ReplyError` or `TimeoutError`, you CANNOT use it any more.
+Instead, you have to destroy the `Subscriber` object, and create a new one.

 #### Subscriber Callbacks